1970s Brass Table Lamp

 The Massive labels explained in 4 pictures

-The bottom of the lamp on the left is this lamp.
+The upper photo on the left is the label of this lamp.